Yuvraj-025/bovine-multiclass-classification/README.md

 ```

 ## Dataset
-The dataset consists of various Indian cattle breeds such as Amritmahal, Gir, Sahiwal, etc.
+The dataset for this project has been sourced from **Kaggle**.
+It consists of various Indian cattle breeds such as Amritmahal, Gir, Sahiwal, etc.
 The training scripts expect the dataset in `data/cattle/`.

-## Note on Destructured Images
-The folder `data/cattle_images_destructured/` contains images renamed in the format `[breedname]_img_[index].ext`.
-These were processed from the original `cattle_images` folder to provide a flat, searchable naming convention.